Generalizing Hybrid Integrator-Gain Systems Using Fractional Calculus: Illustrative example

 \subsection{Architecture design}

-The sequence of elements in reset control is very important.
-In \cite{cheng}, it has been shown for using lead or lag element in series with the reset element, the optimal sequence is Lead-Reset-Lag.
-Therefore, the lead filter in \eqref{Cpid}, is divided into two elements as below:
+The sequence of elements in reset controllers and HIGS controllers is very important.
+In \cite{cheng}, it has been shown that for a lead-lag compensator in series with a reset element, the optimal sequence for reducing the magnitude of higher-order harmonics is Lead-Reset-Lag.
+Therefore, the lead-lag compensator in \eqref{Cpid}, is divided into two elements as below:

 According to the above decomposition, the block diagram of the controller is depicted in Fig. \ref{fig.Arch C}.
 Note that in an actual system, the PD term should be implemented in a proper form.